• Skip to primary navigation

 • Body – This is the body of your letter.
 Usually, 1-3 paragraphs are sufficient.

-• Conclusion – The last paragraph to thank them for their time.
+• Conclusion – The last paragraph is to thank them for their time.
 Propose to meet or have a call with them for any further questions and include your contact information so they can reach you easily.

 In the first paragraph: